NBA Rumors: LA Clippers Should Trade For Pelicans PG Lonzo Ball

 Being a pass-first point guard, Ball would be an intriguing fit alongside ball-dominant superstars like Leonard and George.
 He’s not only a great playmaker, but he has also built a good reputation in defending the perimeter and shown a massive improvement with his three-point shooting.
 Last season, he averaged 11.8 points, 6.1 rebounds, 7.0 assists, and 1.4 steals while shooting 40.3 percent from the field and 37.5 percent from beyond the arc, per ESPN.

 As of now, it remains unknown if there’s an ongoing negotiation between the Clippers and the Pelicans, but Ball would definitely love the idea of returning to Los Angeles.
-Unlike in New Orleans, being traded back to Los Angeles wouldn’t only give him a guaranteed spot in the starting lineup, but it would also give him a realistic chance of winning his first championship ring next year.
+Unlike in New Orleans, being traded back to Los Angeles would not only give him a guaranteed spot in the starting lineup, but it could also give him a realistic chance of winning his first championship ring next year.